GauravDumre28/Binary_Search_Tree/README.md

     make clean -> To remove existing object file and executable file [These are basic operation, for more options check the Make file.]

-C concepts included in Circular Linked List project,
+C concepts included in Binary Search Tree project,

+    - Recursion Function
     - Function
     - Pointer
     - String Manipulation